ruthlesshelp/pytest-selenium-example/README.md

 # Pytest Selenium WebDriver Example
-This repo contains the sample code for the article - [How To Use Pytest With Selenium For Web Automation Testing](https://pytest-with-eric.com/automation/pytest-selenium/).
+This repo contains sample code that derives from this article - [How To Use Pytest With Selenium For Web Automation Testing](https://pytest-with-eric.com/automation/pytest-selenium/).

 ## Selenium Chrome Driver